Jerit-Baiju/caelium-github/CONTRIBUTING.md

 - **UI/UX Design**: Creating a cohesive, user-friendly experience.
 - **Documentation**: Writing or refining documentation for clarity.
 - **Testing**: Adding or updating tests to ensure stability across features.

+## Issues and Feature Suggestions

+If you have any feature suggestions, bug fixes, or general inquiries related to Caelium, please don’t hesitate to raise an issue in our [GitHub repository](https://github.com/CaeliumHQ/.github/issues).
+Your feedback is invaluable to us and helps improve the platform for everyone.

+Together, let’s build something great!